vinesh70/Authentication-App/README.md

 ```

-### Nodemailer
-# Create a .env file in the root of your server directory and add your email service credentials.
+### Nodemailer: Create a .env file in the root of your directory and add your email service credentials.
 ```bash
 EMAIL_SERVICE=your_email_service
 EMAIL_USER=your_email@example.com